 That gives you the ability to feed information back into improvements.
-When your tools let you see the whole room, you can use your sense of the space to make the right tweaks to the throw pillows and side tables, thereby creating a new space that the next improvement will build from.
+When your solutions let you see the whole room, you can use your sense of the space to make the right tweaks to the throw pillows and side tables, thereby creating a new space that the next improvement will build from.
+Point is, your solutions can help you be more than corrective (though that, too); they can help you be preventative and proactive.